kazkiti/CTF_writeup/Break_the_Ice_Challenges-in_Code_blue_2018/QRcode(?:450pts).md

 As a result, submit did not indicate the correct flag

-Even though it is QR, it seems that it is AR or wrong conversion
+Even though it is `QR`, it seems that it is `AR` or wrong conversion

 ---